Course Meetings

 Coursework

 Students are tasked with writing a compiler that can translate a fairly large subset of Java to an assembly language.
 The project will be done in groups.
 The standard size of a group is three or four.
 The project will be broken up into several assignments with fixed due dates.
 The assignments must be submitted to Marmoset.
 Marks for your code will be reported to you by Marmoset, and your marked written reports will be returned to you by email.
-Additional, secret tests will be run by Marmoset on the last submission of your last assignment.
+Additionally, secret tests will be run by Marmoset on the last submission of your last assignment.

 Students enrolled in CS 644 will additionally conduct a literature survey on a topic related to compilers.